terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `managed` - (Optional) Whether or not this host is managed by Foreman.
 Create host only, don't set build status or manage power states.
 - `medium_id` - (Optional, Force New) ID of the medium mounted on the host.
 - `model_id` - (Optional) ID of the hardware model if applicable
+- `name` - (Optional, Force New) Name of this host as stored in Foreman.
+Can be short name or FQDN, depending on your Foreman settings (especially the setting 'append_domain_name_for_hosts').
 - `operatingsystem_id` - (Optional, Force New) ID of the operating system to put on the host.
 - `owner_id` - (Optional) ID of the user or usergroup that owns the host.
 - `owner_type` - (Optional) Owner of the host, must be either User ot Usergroup
 - `parameters` - (Optional) A map of parameters that will be saved as host parameters in the machine config.
 - `provision_method` - (Optional, Force New) Sets the provision method in Foreman for this host: either network-based ('build') or image-based ('image')
+- `ptable_id` - (Optional) ID of the partition table the host should use
 - `puppet_class_ids` - (Optional) IDs of the applied puppet classes.
 - `retry_count` - (Optional) Number of times to retry on a failed attempt to register or delete a host in foreman.
+- `root_password` - (Optional) Default root password
 - `set_build_flag` - (Optional) Sets the Foreman-internal 'build' flag on this host - even if it is already built completely.
-- `shortname` - (Required, Force New) The short name of this host.
+- `shortname` - (Optional, Force New) The short name of this host.
 Example: when the FQDN is 'host01.example.org', then 'host01' is the short name.
+- `subnet_id` - (Optional) ID of the subnet the host should be placed in

 ## Attributes Reference

 The following attributes are exported:

+- `architecture_id` - ID of the architecture of this host
 - `comment` - Add additional information about this host.Note: Changes to this attribute will trigger a host rebuild.
 - `compute_attributes` - Hypervisor specific VM options.
 Must be a JSON string, as every compute provider has different attributes schema
 - `compute_profile_id` -